nordan-conference/nordan-conference.github.io/kaus/participants/index.md

 ---
 layout: kaus-default
 ---
-Here is the list of registered participants for KAUS 2026:
+The list of registered participants for KAUS 2026:

 <style>
     body {